EvaluationContext/evaluationcontext.github.io/_posts/2025-01-20-graphframes.md

 In order to traverse the graph and disseminate Access Roles to ADD groups and users we are going to use [Pregel](https://graphframes.github.io/graphframes/docs/_site/api/python/graphframes.lib.html).
 Pregel was originally developed by google as a method to rank Web Pages with the [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm.
 In essence the graph is processed in a number of supersets.
 Within each superset, vertices emit a message along it's edges to neighboring vertices.
 Destination vertices can have many incoming edges, therefore the messages are aggregated.
 Then other superset occurs.
 This occurs until a max number of defined supersets are complete or a stop condition is met.

-> Graphframes only supports a stopping based on a defined number of iterations `setMaxIter(n)`.
+> Graphframes only supports a stopping based on a defined number of iterations `setMaxIter(n)`{:.console}.
 Stop conditions are not supported.
 {: .prompt-info }

 ### Running GraphFrames